anietog1/magento2devbox-web/README.md

 ** IF YOU WANT TO RUN MAGENTO1 CHECK TAG talosdigital/magento2devbox-web:php5.6 **

-** UPDATE! for a better performance leave the magento files on docker only and share app/ with the following***
+** UPDATE! for a better performance leave the magento files on docker only and sync manually doing the following***
 ```
 1) remove *./shared/webroot:/var/www/magento2:delegated* from docker-compose.yml
 2) use dsyncin and dsyncout when you need to sync files